 Mr. Peng retired from AMD effective August 30, 2024 at the age of 64 after serving more than 15 years at Xilinx and AMD, combined.
 The timing of Mr. Peng's retirement accommodated the Company's transition planning.
 In certain limited circumstances, such as for dedicated employees who have had an exceptional impact on the Company over the course of their tenure like Mr. Peng, the Compensation Committee may provide for special treatment of equity awards held by retiring executives.
-We intend to formalize our practice of providing these benefits by adopting a retirement policy.
+In March 2025, we formalized our practice of providing these benefits by adopting a retirement policy (see "2025 Executive Compensation Program Changes - Adoption of Executive Retirement Plan" below).
 In recognition of the critical role Mr. Peng played in the successful integration of Xilinx, his other substantial contributions and dedicated service to AMD, and to ensure a smooth transition of his duties and responsibilities, we entered into a Retirement Transition Agreement and General Release with him on July 30, 2024 (the "Peng Retirement Agreement").
 Pursuant to the Peng Retirement Agreement, Mr. Peng received: